 – Width: 20cm approx.

-– Position: Full Sun, Partial Shade.
+– Position: Full Sun as well as Partial Shade.

 – Fragrance: Similar to garlic chives, (not the anti-social odour of garlic)